 The extraction of leaf pigments was performed on the freeze-dried leaves.
 Thus, 50 mg of freeze-dried leaves were placed in a test tube and 10 mL of acetone was added and then tightly closed with a cap to avoid evaporation.
 The mixture was then placed on a rotary shaker for 10 min for 2 h.
 After 5 min sonication with ultrasound, the debris was removed by centrifugation (5000 rpm for 15 min).
-The absorbance of the crude extract was measured at 470, 647, and 663 nm with a spectrophotometer.
+The absorbance of the crude extract was measured at 470, 647 and 663 nm with a spectrophotometer.
 Pigment contents are calculated in mg/g of freeze-dried leaves according to the following equations [22]: chlorophyll a (chla) = 12.25 OD663-2.79 OD647, chlorophyll b (chl b) = 21.50 OD647-5.10 OD663, total chlorophylls (Chl t) = 7.15 OD663+ 18.71 OD647.
 The indicator of functional pigment equipment and green state of the leaves of elicited banana plants was calculated according to the method of Lichtenthaler [23].
 Thus, the indicator was determined by chl a/chl b.
 In addition, the ratio of total chlorophylls to carotenoids (chl t/car), which indicates the greenness of the plant leaves, was determined.

-2.9.
-Statistical analysis
+2.10.
+Statistical Analysis

-The data obtained were analysed using Statistica 7.1 software.
-An analysis of variance with two classification criteria was performed to determine significant differences.
+The data obtained were analyzed using Statistica 7.1 software.
+The data were subjected to the test of normality by an analysis of variance.
 In case of significant differences, the means were classified into homogeneous groups using the Newman-Keuls test at 5%.
 All experiments were triplicate.